Print

 Major religions: Christianity

-Main languages: Estonian
+Main languages: Estonian and Russian

-Tipping: Tipping is accepted but not expected.
-A 10-percent tip on a restaurant bill is polite but not required, and excellent service can be rewarded at the client’s discretion.
+Tipping: Tipping is accepted, but not expected.
+A 10 percent tip on a restaurant bill is polite but not required, and excellent service can be rewarded at the client’s discretion.
 Taxi drivers do not expect tips, but rounding up the fare to the nearest euro is accepted practice.

 Time: GMT+2.
 Between March and October, the time zone changes to GMT+3.